FlyerBird/backend-myapp-m3/README.md

 # Project's name REST API
 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `funRide`.

 ---